flux-framework/flux-core/doc/man3/flux_idle_watcher_create.rst

 While it is active, the reactor loop does not block waiting for new events.

-The callback *revents* argument should be ignored.
+The callback :var:`revents` argument should be ignored.

 Note: the Flux reactor is based on libev.
 For additional information on the behavior of these watchers, refer to the libev documentation on